liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 <img class="userDefined" src="/images/posts/flutter/login_screen.png" width="245"  /><img class="userDefined" src="/images/posts/flutter/arrow.png" width="70"  /><img class="userDefined" src="/images/posts/flutter/full_screen_no_snackbar.png" width="250"  />

-That means that if we are building the MyDocuments screen then the BuildContext in the Build method is the parent - in this case the Login Screen on the left side.
+That means that if we are building the MyDocuments screen then the BuildContext in the MyDocument's screen Build method is the parent widget - in this case the Login Screen on the left side.

 ```dart
 class MyDocumentsScreen extends StatelessWidget {